ANZCalvinAI/Animal-Detector/README.md

 ### 2.4 Training
 - Script Path: resnet/train.py
+- Training Logics: Train the most recently created weight, then save it as a more recently created weight.

 ### Document
 > He K, Zhang X, Ren S, Sun J. Deep residual learning for image recognition.
 InProceedings of the IEEE conference on computer vision and pattern recognition 2016 (pp. 770-778).